GoodRequest/GRProvider/README.md

 Right know, we have only one 2 types of CollectionViewProvider

-1. `DPCollectionViewProvider` -> Default provider for the CollectionView
+1. `GRCollectionViewProvider` -> Default provider for the CollectionView
-2. `DPDeepDiffCollectionViewProvider` -> Inherits all functionality of `DPCollectionViewProvider` but uses `DeepDiff` framework for diffing.
+2. `GRDeepDiffCollectionViewProvider` -> Inherits all functionality of `GRCollectionViewProvider` but uses `DeepDiff` framework for diffing.
 More info about framework, [click here](https://github.com/onmyway133/DeepDiff)

 Common features: